Ergodic and foliated kernel-differentiation method for linear responses of random systems: Kernel-differentiation algorithm

 \subsubsection{Explicit foliated chart and artificial noise}

-We say the perturbation is foliated, which means that there is a fixed foliation such that for a small interval of $\gamma$, $\delta f$ is always parallel to that foliation.
-The perturbation in this particular example is foliated, since for any $\gamma_1, \gamma_2$,
+\nax{ We show that the perturbation induced by changing the bias parameter is foliated. } We say that a perturbation is foliated if there is a fixed foliation such that for a small interval of $\gamma$, $\delta f$ is always parallel to that foliation.
+The perturbation in bias is foliated, since for any $\gamma_1, \gamma_2$,

 Hence, the vector field $\delta \tf$ is invariant for an interval of $\gamma$, and the foliation is given by the streamlines of $\delta f$.